 FY2018 Financial Report

 Rush remains committed to supporting the communities we serve, including Chicago's West Side.
-Rush has invested $2 million — with a goal to reach $6 million over the next three years in organizations that are working to revitalize neighborhoods on the West Side of Chicago.
+Rush has invested $2 million — with a goal to reach $6 million over the next three years — in organizations that are working to revitalize neighborhoods on the West Side.
 These investments are part of Rush’s broader endeavor to be an anchor of better health for residents of Chicago’s West Side by improving the economic health of these neighborhoods.
 Rush is also working as part of a larger collaboration, West Side United, to involve other health systems, hospitals and governmental agencies.
-In total Rush provided $335 million in community benefits during fiscal year 2018, an increase of 11 percent over fiscal year 2017.
-Included within that total, Rush provided $233 million in unreimbursed care to our patients.
-Rush also financially supports the education of the next generation of physicians, nurses and allied health professionals and supports the cost of research in excess of external funding received.
+In total Rush provided $371 million in community benefits during fiscal year 2018, an increase of 11 percent over fiscal year 2017.
+Included within that total, Rush provided $254 million in unreimbursed care to our patients; $54 million to support the education of the next generation of physicians, nurses and allied health professionals; and $33 million to support the cost of research in excess of external funding received.

 John P. Mordach

 Senior Vice President and Chief Financial Officer

 The information in this document is taken from the annual summary report of community benefits prepared for the Illinois attorney general's office.
 Only a portion of Rush's financial assistance programs meet the office's definition of "charity care."